Our Employment Law Team

 Marie sits on the board of Leeds Law Society and also on the main committee of the CIPD North Yorkshire.

 Employment law is Marie’s passion and people are her main priority either as owners of businesses, HR advisors or individuals who may require assistance.
 Marie has advised most recently on a number of high profile whistleblowing claims and specialises in complex litigation matters such as discrimination claims.
 She also advises on a range of contract and TUPE issues.

-Marie is straight talking and fair and will always apply a balanced approach to any matter to ensure the very best outcomes for her clients.
+Marie is straight-talking and fair and will always apply a balanced approach to any matter to ensure the very best outcomes for her clients.

 Victoria Horner– Senior Associate

 Victoria qualified as a solicitor in 2003, having obtained a 2:1 degree in Law and completed the Graduate Diploma in Law and Legal Practice Course whilst at university in Leeds.
 She completed her training contract at Blacks Solicitors and joined the litigation team on qualification.
-She has been practicing employment law since 2013 and joined the team at Consilia Legal in September 2016, having worked with Marie at different firms previously.
+She has been practising employment law since 2013 and joined the team at Consilia Legal in September 2016, having worked with Marie at different firms previously.

 Victoria is experienced in dealing with complex employment litigation matters including high-value discrimination claims in the employment tribunal.
 She also regularly provides support to businesses.
-She has a full commercial approach to this utilising the personal experience she has gained as a Director for many years of a family business.
+She has a fully commercial approach to this utilising the personal experience she has gained as a Director for many years of a family business.
 Day to day Victoria can assist businesses with contract drafting and advising on disciplinary and grievance issues.
 She also regularly advises upon settlement agreement terms

-Victoria is known for her cool head and her down to earth and straight talking approach & she is also a member of the Employment Lawyers Association.
+Victoria is known for her cool head and her down to earth and straight-talking approach & she is also a member of the Employment Lawyers Association.